Skip to Content

 • Frequency: How often to run the FTP service.
 Select 15 minutes, 1 Hour, 12 Hours, Daily, or Weekly.

 • Next Run: When to next run the service.
-Select any of the date-time fields and enter a numeric value, or click the calendar icon to pick a date.
+Select any of the date-time fields and enter a numeric value, or click the calendar icon to pick a date and time.

 • Active: Enable to make the connection active.